Nepomuceno/terraform-azurerm-monitoring-policies/README.md

 }
 ```

-To use the policy you need to assign that to you subcription:
+To use a policy you need to assign it to either a resource group, a subscription or a management group.
+In this example, the policy initiative is applied to a resource group.
+The logs are directed to a log analytics workspace.

 ```terraform
 terraform {